cl1115/hello-world/README.md

 # hello-world
 Test repository
+My name is Choi Lai.
+I am a data analyst.
 This is my first time using GitHub.